pdp10/sbpipe/docs/source/user_manual.md

 #### Preparation of SBpipe
 SBpipe can be downloaded from the website or cloned using `git`.
-To run sbpipe.py from any shell, users should add 'sbpipe/scripts' to their `PATH` environment variable by adding the following lines to their `$HOME`/.bashrc file:
+To run sbpipe from any shell, users should add 'sbpipe/scripts' to their `PATH` environment variable by adding the following lines to their `$HOME`/.bashrc file: